Blackberry Drupe Shell, Claremontiella nodulosa

 Blackberry Drupe Shell, Claremontiella nodulosa.
 Size: 1.9 cm (0.7 inches) x 1.0 cm (0.4 inches).
 Shell collected from within the estuary of the Magdalena Bay complex, Baja California Sur, October 2018.
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Description: Blackberry Drupe shells are slender and have seven whorls.
+Description: Blackberry Drupe Shells are slender and have seven whorls.
 They have a high spire and an elongated aperture.
 The exterior of the shell is covered with nodes.
 The outside of the shell varies in color from white to dark gray or black, with varying amounts of brown blotches.
 The interior is white with blueish and brown markings.
 The Blackberry Drupe reaches a maximum of 2.5 cm (1.0 inch) in length and 1.3 cm (0.5 inches) in height.

 Synonyms: Drupa nodulosa, Evokesia ferruginosa, Morula (Morula) nodulosa, Morula ferruginosa, Morula nodulosa, Pascula ferruginosa, Purpura nodulosa, Ricinula ferruginosa, Ricinula nodulosa, Sistrum nodulosum, and Trachypollia nodulosa.